Man Up | Ep. 210 • September 28, 2017

 By the way, you might’ve noticed that we are the only boat on this gorgeous placid lake.
 We’re staying in that resort around the other end of the lake.
 That resort there.
 A beautiful resort.
 We keep hearing these cows.
 You probably can’t hear it from my mic, but they’re mooing in the background.
 I always wonder why cows moo.
 What are they trying to say when they moo?
 What makes a cow moo?

 Anyway, a question from the Man Up private Facebook group.
 This one comes from Roger.
-[INAUDIBLE 00:01:15].
-I don’t know why I say that.
+Roger Moore.
+I don’t know why I said that.
 It’s a Lost in Translation reference.
 Okay:

 “Thanks to what I’ve learned from David in both Limitless and Invincible, and I recently started a serious relationship with one of the most incredible girls I’ve ever met.”
 That’s awesome, man.
 “She’s incredibly affectionate, values loyalty and honesty.
 She’s compassionate, intelligent, and less importantly, drop-dead gorgeous.”
 Alright, “As far as I can tell, she’s also unusually mature for her age.
 We’re both 20.”